 Level of Development

-Whether you’re paying hourly, by the square foot, or with a lump sum, either one will have an impact on prices.
-For example, a BIM specialist may account for unforeseen problems in their cost, but the project ends up going smoothly, so you end up paying more than if you were to pay by a “time and material” method.
-Nevertheless, when dealing with a pretty complex project and the lump sum doesn’t seem too unreasonable, you may want to go for it as you could be getting yourself quite a bargain if the project ends up being problematic and costly.
+Whether you’re paying hourly, by the square foot, or with a lump sum, either one will impact prices.
+For example, a BIM design specialist may account for unforeseen problems in their cost, but the project ends up going smoothly, so you end up paying more than if you were to pay by a “time and material” method.
+Nevertheless, when dealing with a pretty complex project and the lump sum doesn’t seem too unreasonable, you may want to go for it.
+You could be getting yourself quite a bargain if the project becomes problematic and costly.

 Time, Scope, and Quality

 These factors may seem like a no-brainer, but it can be easy to forget how much they will affect the overall cost.
 Excellent quality work will not be so affordable, but it may as well be a sacrifice to consider when reducing rework and repair costs.

 When you give your specialist a minimal timeframe to complete the work, they’ll have no choice but to increase prices to account for working overtime and other sacrifices.

 Finally, the project’s scope, such as what services the specialist offers, what LOD, what dimension, etc., will influence the project’s cost.
 Usually, when the specialist takes on a manager role for the project, you may need to pay them considerably more.

 There are various Levels of Development (LOD) that a BIM model can be, based on the client’s requests.
 LOD creates an industry standard so clients can accurately express how much detail they want to include in their model.
 Take note that as LOD increases, so does cost.